SLAM-Lab/SANA-FE/README.md

 Run the following command in this build directory:
 `cmake ..`

-Then compile SANA-FE by using the command:
+Then compile SANA-FE and copy it to the project directory by running the command:
-`make -j 12`
+`make -j 12 && make install && cd ..`

 The option `-j` indicates the number of parallel threads to use.
 This should be less than the threads supported by your system.